What is steel girder bridge?

 What is a girder bridge used for?

 A girder bridge is a bridge that uses girders as the means of supporting its deck.
 The two most common types of modern steel girder bridge are plate and box.
-The term "girder" is often used interchangeably with "beam" in reference to bridge design.
+The term "girder" is often used interchangeably with "beam" in reference to bridge design.What are parts of a bridge called?

-Main components of the modern bridges are:
+Main components of the modern bridges are:- Abutment – Endpoints of the bridge.

 How do girder bridges work?

 In its most basic form, a beam bridge consists of a horizontal beam that is supported at each end by piers.
 The weight of the beam pushes straight down on the piers.
-Under load, the beam's top surface is pushed down or compressed while the bottom edge is stretched or placed under tension.
+Under load, the beam's top surface is pushed down or compressed while the bottom edge is stretched or placed under tension.What is the strongest type of bridge and why?

 A truss bridge is the strongest kind of bridge.
 It combines materials in a simple and efficient way that reduces and spreads out loads over a large area.
 The stability and strength of the truss bridge make it ideal for repeated use by heavy loads.
-It is the most common design seen in train trestles and bridges.
+It is the most common design seen in train trestles and bridges.How many types of bridges are there?

-There are six main types of bridges: beam, cantilever, arch, suspension, cable-stayed and truss bridges.
+There are six main types of bridges: beam, cantilever, arch, suspension, cable-stayed and truss bridges.Why girders are given I shape?

 giders have i shaped cross section for strength and horizontal support of the structure.
 I beams have very high moment of inertia for the same volume of the given material.
-The two horizontal parts (called flanges) of the I beam can bear high bending and shearing stress.
+The two horizontal parts (called flanges) of the I beam can bear high bending and shearing stress.What is difference between girder and beam?

 The main difference between a girder and a beam is the size of the component.
 In general, workers in the construction industry refer to large beams as girders.
 If it is the chief horizontal support in a structure, it is a girder, not a beam.
-If it is one of the smaller structural supports, it is a beam.
+If it is one of the smaller structural supports, it is a beam.What is a key characteristic of a girder bridge?

 Girder bridges are the simplest bridge type in structure and consist of steel beams shaped to an I-section or box section, called a plate girder bridge or a box girder bridge, respectively.
-Girder bridges are comprised of deck slabs, on which vehicles and people pass, and of main girders supporting the deck slabs.
+Girder bridges are comprised of deck slabs, on which vehicles and people pass, and of main girders supporting the deck slabs.How much is a steel girder?

-Steel Beam Cost Calcualtor
+Steel Beam Cost CalcualtorNational Average | $2,976 |

-Typical Range$1,162 - $4,789
+Typical Range | $1,162 - $4,789 |

-Low End - High End$300 - $9,000
+Low End - High End | $300 - $9,000 |

 What is girder?

 U-shaped prestressed concrete bridge decks, simply supported, are now being increasingly used in railways and highways.
 Simplified methods of analysis are commonly used in design practice.
-In the longitudinal direction, the U-girder is modelled as a beam.
+In the longitudinal direction, the U-girder is modelled as a beam.What is a prosaic steel girder?

 “The prosaic steel girder is a mass of electrons whirling around each other at incredible speed.
-These tiny bodies are governed by precise laws, and these laws hold true throughout the material world.
+These tiny bodies are governed by precise laws, and these laws hold true throughout the material world.Where is a girder placed?

 be placed on a support pilaster (Figure 3-8) integrated into the foundation wall (flush or dropped).
 Girders can also be “dropped” by placing them into a notch in the foundation wall called a beam pocket (Figures 3-9 and 3-10).
-When girders are dropped, the joists rest directly on top of them.
+When girders are dropped, the joists rest directly on top of them.How much does an I beam cost?

 Steel I-Beam Costs You can find a steel I-beam from your local steel supplier.
 If you need just one length of I-beam you may be able to have them cut you a 6' or 8' length from a scrap piece they have left over from a large shipment.
 This will cost anywhere from $.
-90 to $1.25 per pound.
+90 to $1.25 per pound.What is girder truss?

 Girder Trusses have a long, straight design.
 They have a top chord and a bottom chord separated by diagonal webs and vertical webs.
-Primarily, the role of a girder truss is to support other structural elements in the frame, such as traditional trusses, rafters or purlins.
+Primarily, the role of a girder truss is to support other structural elements in the frame, such as traditional trusses, rafters or purlins.What is a girder on a deck?

 In deck construction, a girder (or "beam") is a board or a composite of more than one board that serves as a supporting structure for the deck joists, which meet it perpendicularly.
-You can supply this support by sinking posts into the ground, then running a beam along the tops of these posts.
+You can supply this support by sinking posts into the ground, then running a beam along the tops of these posts.What is a transfer girder?

 A transfer beam is used to transfer the loads of the column to the surrounding columns.
 For example in a 40 story structure you do not want a particular column at one location below level 2.
-You use a transfer beam which supports this column and transfers the load to the neighboring column.
+You use a transfer beam which supports this column and transfers the load to the neighboring column.How does a beam work?

 A beam is a structural element that primarily resists loads applied laterally to the beam's axis.
-The total effect of all the forces acting on the beam is to produce shear forces and bending moments within the beam, that in turn induce internal stresses, strains and deflections of the beam.
+The total effect of all the forces acting on the beam is to produce shear forces and bending moments within the beam, that in turn induce internal stresses, strains and deflections of the beam.ncG1vNJzZmiemaOxorrYmqWsr5Wne6S7zGiuoZmkYra0edKtnJ6kXZy2s7DEq2SbqpmZtKY%3D